 c.
 After a score, field goal or free throw, the latter coming as the result of a personal foul, any player of the team not credited with the score shall put the ball into play from any point out-of-bounds at the endline of the court where the point(s) were scored.
 He may pass the ball to a teammate behind the endline; however, the five-second throw-in rule applies.
+This rule also applies to the player of the team with possession at the start of the second, third and fourth periods.

 d.
-After a free throw violation by the shooter or his teammate, the throw-in is made from out-of-bounds at either end of the free throw line extended. e.
+After a free throw violation by the shooter or his teammate, the throw-in is made from out-of-bounds at either end of the free throw line extended.

+e.
 Any ball out-of-bounds in a team's frontcourt or at the midcourt line cannot be passed into the backcourt.
 On all backcourt and midcourt violations, the ball shall be awarded to the opposing team at the midcourt line, and must be passed into the frontcourt.

 EXCEPTION: During the last two minutes of the fourth period and/or any overtime period, the ball may be passed anywhere (frontcourt or backcourt) on the court.

 f.
 A throw-in which touches the floor, or any object on or outside the boundary line, or touches anything above the playing surface is a violation.
 The ball must be thrown directly inbounds.

 EXCEPTION: Rule 8-Section III-c.

 PENALTY: Violation of this rule is loss of possession, and the ball must be inbounded at the previous spot of the throw-in.